NuriddinovMA/Charm/README.md

     - "hic_resolutions" - the list of Hi-C map bin sizes; the minimal bin size must be equal to [global] "resolution" or higher.
 3) Run charm

-## Advanced description
-charm.sh [-i ini_file] [-S stage]
-* [ini_file]: the path to ini-file containing paths to the working directory, hic-file, unique SV id(s), model paramaters, and others.
-See the full ini-file description in the [BIG_EXAMPLE.ini](https://github.com/genomech/Charm/blob/main/BIG_EXAMPLE.ini) The short usefull example see in the [TEST_EXAMPLE.ini](https://github.com/genomech/Charm/blob/main/TEST_EXAMPLE.ini)
-* [stage]: optional, must be one of "pre+","SVs+","sim+","lift+","wt+","hic" (default "pre+")
-  - "pre+" is the default parameter, from hic-file with the wild-type data to hic-file with simulated SVs
-  - Use "SVs+" when the database with contact statistics exists, but the file with rearrangement description has not yet been created
-  - Use "sim+" when the rearrangement description and database are done, but the contacts of the mutant genome are not yet been simulated
-  - Use "lift+" when the contacts of the mutant genome are simulated ("in_mut.[simulation_id]" files created), but these contacts are not yet lifted on the reference genome
-  - Use "wt+" when the simulation is fully processed ("in_ref.[simulation_id]" created), but wild-type replicas are not
-  - Use "hic" when all previous stages are successfully completed, but .hic-file is not created
-* advanced settings for [stage]:
-  - Use "pre" to create the database with contact statistics only
-  - Use "SVs" to create the rearrangement description files only; in this mode, Charm can process the file containing any number of independent SVs
-  - Use "sim" to only simulate contacts within *mutated* genome based on provided database
-  - Use "lift" to liftover contacts from provided defined mutant genome
-  - Use "wt" to simulate wild-type replicas

 ### others OS
 python3 scripts/charm_manager.py [-S stage] -i [ini_file]